drand/website/docs/blog/README.md

 # Blog

-Here you can find project updates, upcoming events, and breaking news about the Drand project.
+Here you can find project updates, upcoming events, and breaking news about the drand project.

 ---